terchris/howto/using_docker_to_move_a_system_between_mac_Ubuntu_and_google_cloud.md

 ```
 gcloud docker -- pull gcr.io/urbalurba-184319/urbalurba-discourse:v1
 ```
-(I had login problems first, so make sure you are logged in with the same user as you pushed the container)
+(I had login problems first, so make sure you are logged in with the same user as on localubuntu)

 ### Copy data files from localubuntu to Mac host

 Prepare Mac host data disk
-Created the dir  /Users/tec/dockerdisk/urbalurba-discourse/shared Created the dir /Users/tec/dockerdisk/vmdisk
+* Created the dir  /Users/tec/dockerdisk/urbalurba-discourse/shared
+* Created the dir /Users/tec/dockerdisk/vmdisk

 On localubuntu go to the dir that has the datafiles
 ```